 - i.
-Anticipated number of fishing vessels? (please describe) - ii.
-Anticipated types of fishing vessels? (please break out by number and type of fishing vessel) - iii.
-What portion of the year commercial fishing will occur from this particular property? (please describe the months and fishing activity) - iv.
+Anticipated number of fishing/ support vessels? (please describe) - ii.
+Anticipated types of fishing vessels/ support? (please break out by number and type of fishing/ support vessel) - iii.
+What portion of the year commercial fishing/cultivation will occur from this particular property? (please describe the months and activity) - iv.
 How many harvesters have historically been using this facility/property? (please provide a number and describe) - v.
-How many harvesters do you anticipate will be using this facility/property if the project is approved? (please provide a number and describe) - vi.
+How many harvesters do you anticipate will be using this facility/property if the project is approved? (please provide a number and describe)

+- vi.
 How many fishing or harvesting families does this represent? (please provide the number of families and describe) - vii.
-Please list any other full or part time employees associated with the facility/property and their job titles; including but not limited to Sternmen, Clerical assistance, dock hands etc. (please list). - C) Include the historical and/or anticipated volume (pounds) and dollar value of landings.
+Please list any other full or part time employees associated with the facility/property and their job titles; including but not limited to Sternmen, Clerical assistance, dock hands etc. (please list). - viii.
+How many individuals on the site are exclusively cultured harvesters vs. both cultured and wild harvesters?

+C) Include the historical and/or anticipated volume (pounds) and dollar value of landings/harvest.
 Address the economic and local significance of this proposal within the relative sector(s) of the industry.